 5. Do Not Take Your Decisions Driven by Fear, Change is Inevitable

 Lower Income This fear can be overcome by constantly recalling your values.
 Remember your long-term goal.
-High salary is just one of all the motivating factors that bring us satisfaction.
+A high salary is just one of all the motivating factors that bring us satisfaction.
 Normally, it is not even the most important motivator behind our choices.
-Assessing your current financial situation, preparing and strictly following a budget and exploring all your options will give you security when you fight your fear of decreasing your income.
+Assessing your current financial situation, preparing and strictly following a budget, and exploring all your options will give you security when you fight your fear of decreasing your income.

 Loss of stability If you are considering a serious career change, such as starting your own business, your stability can be seriously shaken.
 It is normal not to feel comfortable with this change.
 Just do not forget where it leads.
 After all, you will be happier than you were before.

 6. Do Not Expect to Continue From Where You Are Now